kevinmatthes/git-aliases-f18/README.md

 Despite the actual functionality, this project also demonstrates the following features of Fortran 2018:

-* documentation with Doxygen
+* documentation of Fortran projects with Doxygen
-* memory management
+* Fortran's automatic memory management
 * string concatenation in subroutine calls
-* subroutines
+* subroutine definition
-* synchronous invocation of applications from a program
+* synchronous invocation of external applications from a Fortran program

 ## Build Instructions